Jump to:

 Coconut cream

-- Usually comes from the first squeeze of the coconut, called kakang gata
+- Often comes from the first squeeze of the coconut, called kakang gata.

 Are Coconut Water and Coconut Milk the Same?

-Coconut water is the clear liquid found inside young coconuts.
+Coconut water is the clear liquid found inside young coconuts (buko).
 It's usually enjoyed as a drink and has a light, slightly sweet taste.

-To put it simply, coconut water comes from inside the coconut, while coconut milk is made from the coconut meat.
+Simply put, coconut water comes from inside the coconut, while coconut milk comes from the coconut meat.

 Buying Coconut Milk

-Fresh coconut milk is always best, but it's not always easy to find.
-Most people use canned coconut milk, which works very well for cooking.
+Fresh coconut milk is best, but it's not always easy to find.
+Canned coconut milk works well for cooking.

-You can find coconut milk in Asian grocery stores, the international aisle of many supermarkets, or online.
+You can find it in Asian grocery stores, the international aisle of many supermarkets, or online.

 When buying coconut milk, look for one with coconut extract and water as the main ingredients.
-Some brands may also include a stabilizer like guar gum.
+Some brands may have a stabilizer like guar gum.

 Avoid coconut milk beverages sold in cartons in the dairy or plant-milk section.
 These are thinner and meant for drinking, not cooking.